-Beginning September 12, 2019, Head Cooks shall earn an additional \$.50 per hour, added to their base wage.
-The number of Head Cook positions shall be determined by the Employer.
+Beginning September 12, 2019, Head Cooks shall earn an additional \$1.00 per hour, added to their base wage.
+The number of Head Cook positions and when the employee qualifies for the Head Cook additional pay shall be determined by the Employer.